Therapeutic Medical Physics Residency Program

 Christopher Aguilera, M.S. — Associate Program Director

 Mr. Aguilera is a medical physicist and serves as associate program director of the therapeutic medical physics residency program.
-He received a bachelor’s degree from Oregon State University and a master's degree in medical physics from Georgia Institute of Technology.
+He earned a bachelor’s degree from Oregon State University and a master's degree in medical physics from Georgia Institute of Technology.
 He is based at the Mid-Columbia Medical Center, in The Dalles, Oregon.

 John Bayouth, Ph.D. — Vice Chair, Director of Physics and Chief Medical Physicist